gibbok/typescript-book/website/src/content/docs/book/typescript-introduction.md

 const sum = (a, b) => a + b;
 ```

 The function can be converted and used in TypeScript by changing the file extension to `.ts`.
-However, if the same function is annotated with TypeScript types, it cannot be executed in any JavaScript engine without compilation.
+However, if the same function is annotated with TypeScript types, it cannot be executed in any JavaScript runtime without compilation.
 The following TypeScript code will produce a syntax error if it is not compiled:

 <!-- skip -->
 ```typescript